 Sweets: I'm on sabbatical.
 Caroline: Doing what, installing elevators?
 Because I can hear the music.

-The Chuck episode "Chuck vs. The Nemesis".
+This occurs in the Chuck episode "Chuck vs. The Nemesis".
 Especially comical because the elevator in question seems to be a coded-access elevator in a super-secret government facility.

 Used hilariously in the episode "Eye of the Beholder" of Castle in a shot of a swat team riding a hotel elevator, with the very uncomfortable hotel manager, altogether very awkwardly with this music playing in the background.